Our Purpose

 • We welcome initiatives from the Royal Family, the Church of England, the Bank of England and other institutions, private and public, to analyse their role in transatlantic slavery, and their responsibility to the descendants of the enslaved today.

-• We support efforts to better inform the public about the history and ongoing effects of transatlantic slavery, including making historical archive more accessible.
+• We support efforts to better inform the public about the history and ongoing effects of transatlantic slavery, including making historical archives more accessible.

 • We welcome the Dutch government’s recent apology for the Netherlands’ historic role in slavery, and note its establishment of a reparations fund to tackle the legacy of slavery in the Netherlands and its former colonies.

 “We cannot change the past.
-But we can change the consequences” — Professor Sir Geoff Palmer, Windrush-era migrant to Britain, Chancellor of Heriot-Watt University
+But we can change the consequences” — Professor Sir Geoff Palmer KT, Windrush-era migrant to Britain, Chancellor of Heriot-Watt University